 Methi or Uluva cheera or Vendaya keerai refers to the fresh green leaves of the fenugreek.
-Many don’t like to eat this because of its bitter taste even though it is enriched with Iron and Vitamin K. Traditionally methi or fenugreek is supposed to be very beneficial to people who are suffering from the problem of constipation and it makes the bowel movement smooth.
+Many don’t like to eat this because of its bitter taste even though it is enriched with Iron and Vitamin K and good for diabetic people.
+Traditionally methi or fenugreek is supposed to be very beneficial to people who are suffering from the problem of constipation and it makes the bowel movement smooth.
+This Methi leaves recipe is very simple and can be done in little time.

 Methi leaves stir fry is one of the regularly prepared dishes at home but I never bothered to take the pictures or post it due to no reasons.
 It is really an easy to prepare side dish with minimum ingredients and less cooking time.